The end of an era ft. (G)I-DLE

 HWAA takes us on a wave of emotional bliss.
 The song makes the listener feel like they’re traveling through the darkness hidden within their lives (left by someone or something), searching for the light they’re hoping to find at the end of the tunnel.
 You could categorize HWAA as a sad, heartbreaking song.
 However, I believe the meaning could be open to interpretation.
 It could mean something different for every listener.
 For me, I think it could make you feel unshackled, empowered, and ready to take on any obstacle the world has for you.

 As for the sound of the song, it’s pretty much the same old same old.
 The group didn’t experiment with different sounds, which is completely fine in their case.
 This genre suits (G)I-LDE very well.
-The girls’ vocals also match the concept of the title track well. specifically Miyeon and Yuqi, their voices gave the song a unique and even hypnotizing atmosphere.
+The girls’ vocals also match the concept of the title track well.
+Specifically, Miyeon and Yuqi, their voices gave the song a unique and even hypnotizing atmosphere.

-Taking a small detour from the title track, I’d like to highlight the song Daliah.
+Taking a slight detour from the title track, I’d like to highlight the song Daliah.
 In my personal opinion, this song should’ve been the title track.
 It has all the emotion of HWAA but with a different edge.
 Honestly, it sounds like it should be on the radio.

 Overall the title track gets a solid 9 out of 10

-The MV tells the story of the girls being trapped in a cold winter (a metaphor for their pain) and ultimately finding peace towards the end when everything melts away, and the flowers finally bloom in spring.
+The MV tells the story of the girls trapped in a cold winter (a metaphor for their pain) and ultimately finding peace towards the end when everything melts away, and the flowers finally bloom in spring.

 The MV does tell the story of HWAA effectively.
 However, I do believe their director could’ve taken this concept in a whole different direction.
 Honestly, I just wanted to see a man bursting into flames or at least a Mannequin.
 Sorry, I like to push things to the edge.